Huawei Mate X: first look at a truly impressive foldable phone

 Early thoughts on price and release date

 Huawei is known for undercutting Samsung, Apple, and other top-tier smartphone makers on price.
-With the Galaxy Fold at nearly $2,000, it may do the same here.
+But it'll actually be more expensive than the nearly $2,000 Galaxy Fold.

-Obviously, the tech inside is expensive, and the fact that it touts 5G means it's going to be pricey.
+Obviously, the tech inside is expensive, and the fact that it touts 5G means it's pricey.
 Huawei needs to convince us its software is as good as or better than Samsung's, which looks to make multi-tasking as easy as possible in tablet mode.

 We're also interested in finding out about the bendable screen durability.
 How does it hold up?
 Does the plastic covering scratch easily?
 Two outer screens seems prone to danger, even with a case.

-We still don't have a price or know when it'll launch.
+We still don't have the official release date.
 The Samsung Fold comes out on April 26, so Huawei may be itching to compete with this first true foldable phone sooner rather than later in 2019.

 We're just as eager to know if you'll be able to buy it in the US, where Huawei phones aren't sold due to government pressure over potential spying (or at least they're not easy to buy from reputable retailers in America).